riyaagrahari/ARM-Templates/NestedTemplate_for_DisasterRecovery/README.md

-#  Template to implement Disaster Recovery Solution for Virtual Network
+#  Template to implement Disaster Recovery Solution for Virtual Network making use of Global Peering

 Web-API-Database is a 3 tier architecture which decouples to presentation, business or application and database layers induvidually.
 The business layer exposes its API to applications as well as for the remote presentation layer.
 Remote presentation layer uses REST API.
 There is a internal database API for communications between application layer and database layer.
 REST API’s input is processed by the application layer to perform CRUD operations on the database.
 <br />